unional/iso-error/README.md

 [![Visual Studio Code][vscode-image]][vscode-url]
 [![Wallaby.js][wallaby-image]][wallaby-url]

-Isomorphic errors work across the physical boundary.
+Isomorphic errors are errors that work across the physical boundary.

 ## New in 4.0.0